LucaOrtolan/Loan-Default-Prediction-Project/README.md

 # Loan-Default-Prediction-Project

-This project uses data from the Loan Default dataset on kaggle.com to predict whether a mortgage will default through different classification models (Logistic Regression, SVM, Random Forest and KNN). <br>
+This project uses data from the Loan Default dataset on kaggle.com to predict whether a mortgage will default through different classification models (Logistic Regression, SVM, Random Forest and KNN) and to compare their results. <br>
 The notebook also features a deep exploratory analysis of the datasets with many data visualizations and descriptive statistics, along with some feature engineering and null values handling. <br>
 The original dataset can be found at this link: https://www.kaggle.com/datasets/yasserh/loan-default-dataset.